The64thGamer/cheeseepedia/content/photos/plz6fj1kxnbtnwf5jvu4avif.md

-categories = ["Chuck E. Cheese's"] pages = ["Chuck E Cheese Roll"] startDate = "" description = "A photo of the game in a store."
+categories = ["Chuck E. Cheese's"] pages = ["Chuck E Cheese Roll"] startDate = ""
 +++
+A photo of the game in a store.